MingoMango17/CMSC134-Writeups/Machine_Problem_3/writeup.md

 Unfortunately, the database only contains `alice` as the user (not even root or admin) and an unhashed password (which is very unsecure!!!).

-Let's just call this **aCVE-2024-1** as some sort of a tracker for this machine problem (of course this CVE doesn't exist irl).
+Let's just call this **SQL Injection Authentication Bypass (aCVE-2024-1)** as some sort of a tracker for this machine problem (of course this CVE doesn't exist irl, a joke btw).

+To explain how this works, the original SQL statement looks for a `username` if it exists then proceeds to verify the `password`.
+But since we have modified the `WHERE` clause, it wouldn't matter if a username does not exist since it would always evaluate to `TRUE`.

+This would mean that the SQL parameter would be similar to `SELECT id FROM users;` then only fetch the first result.

 ---